Al-Afandi/Multi-instance-Conditional-Autoencoder/README.md

 ### Multi-Instance Conditional Autoencoder
-In this repository You can find our code which impelments Multi-instance Conditional Autoencoder appraoch, descird in the paper:
+In this repository, you can find our code which impelments Multi-instance Conditional Autoencoder appraoch, descird in the paper:

 *Multi-instance Conditional Autoencoder: a data driven compression model for strongly correlated datasets* Jala Al-afandi and András Horváth